-This post contains affiliate links-

 Safety is non-negotiable in the world of DIY.
 Before you plug in that miter saw, ensure you have:

-- Safety glasses to protect your peepers.
+- Safety glasses to protect your eyes.

 - A sturdy workbench or stand for stability.